|

 and via personal correspondence.

-Others come from the books and papers below (including the one I co-wrote).
+Others come from the books and papers below (including the one I co-wrote),

 The following books and papers contain more details: